katur/dbms/README.md

 querystate(): a function for our own debugging sanity

 ### Site object (10 total)
-name: this site’s name (e.g. “site1”)
+- name: this site's name (e.g. "site1")
-active: Boolean for whether or not site is currently active, init to True.
+- active: Boolean for whether or not site is currently active (initially True)
-activation_time: most recent recovery time, init to 0
+- activation_time: most recent recovery time (initially 0)
-variables: hash with variables present at this site. key is variable name, value is Variable object
+- variables: dictionary of variables present at this site, keyed on variable name, value variable object
-dm: data manager for this site
+- dm: data manager for this site

 ### Variable object
+- name: this variable's name
+- replicated: Boolean if whether this is a replicated var (initialized at beginning of program)
-versions: linked list of the versions of that variable over time (needed for multiversion for RO transactions)
+- versions: list of the versions of that variable over time (newest first)
-locked_by: the transaction, if any, holding a lock on this variable (note that our “per site lock table” is actually just a field on our variable objects, so the operation of wiping all locks involves traversing the entire hashmap of variables
+- get_committed_version(self): iterates over versions to find the most recent committed version

 ### VariableVersion object
-value: the value written to this version of the variable
+- value: the value written to this version of the variable
-time_written: the time this version was written by some transaction
+- timestamp: the time this version was written
-written_by: the transaction that wrote this version
+- written_by: the transaction that wrote this version
-committed: Boolean of whether or not this version is committed
+- is_committed: Boolean of whether or not this version is committed
+- available_for_read: Boolean of whether or not this version is available to read (versus not available to read, due to failure)

 ### DataManager object
 lm: lock manager for this data manager